 How to Avoid Getting Food Sensitivities

 Food Elimination Diets Benefits:

-Diets like Autoimmune Paleo (AIP) Gut and Psychology Syndrome (GAPS), or even the basic removal of the “nasty nine” (gluten, dairy, corn, eggs, soy, food additives, peanuts, and citrus), help you to find out which foods you are reacting to by eliminating a whole bunch of foods for at least a month, usually more.
+Diets like Autoimmune Paleo (AIP) Gut and Psychology Syndrome (GAPS), or even the basic removal of the “nasty nine” (gluten, dairy, corn, eggs, soy, food additives, peanuts, and citrus), help you to find out which foods you are reacting to by eliminating a whole bunch of foods for 1-3 months and often more.

 The benefit of this approach is that it doesn’t cost any more than buying some different foods to eat while you are removing others.